Interpret Europe Web Conference | 1-4 October 2021 | #iecon21

 Every conference day will be opened by a keynote address.
-Our four keynote speakers are:
+Our keynote speakers are:

 Gianna Moscardo is a Professor in the College of Business Law and Governance at James Cook University teaching in tourism futures and destination management.
 Her research interests include sustainable regional tourism development, destination community wellbeing, visitor experience design and effective guest communication, mostly through interpretation.
 Her most recent work has been on using stories for tourist experience design and for improving tourism sustainability.
 Gianna is the current Chair of the Building Excellence in Sustainable Tourism Education Network (BEST EN), an international organisation committed to the creation and dissemination of knowledge to support sustainable tourism education, research and practice.

 Stories are an essential part of being human.
 The stories we tell ourselves and others, the stories we live and the stories we are told are critical to how we learn about, understand and act in the world.
 Until recently the stories that tourism researchers and practitioners have told themselves about who they are and what they do have focused on how to make tourism work for international tourists and larger tourism businesses.
 In these tourism stories interpreters, at best, offer a supporting service.
 The stories that interpreters have told themselves about what they do have focused on preserving and making heritage live.
 In these interpreter stories tourists, at best, are a welcome market that can support interpretive goals.
 But sustainability pressures, before, during and beyond COVID 19, mean we need new stories about what tourism and interpretation could be and we need to engage tourists and residents alike in more sustainability stories.
 This presentation will argue no one is better placed to tell sustainability stories than interpreters.
 It will provide some ideas to make interpretation a critical component in tourism that makes positive contributions to both destination wellbeing and the world as a whole.